xiaoxianyu-office/mm/Skills/Conditions/InPinRegion.md

 ## Description
-Checks if the target entity is within a region delimited by two [pins].
+Checks if the target location is within a region delimited by two [pins].

 ## Attributes